 - Though it might be tempting, this is NOT the assessment you will need, as it does not have the Housing Move-in Date field

-- You need to click "HUD CoC and ESG Update (2017 Chicago)" in the Select an Assessment field
+- You need to click "HUD CoC and ESG Update (ex. below is 2017 Chicago but you would choose the most recent)" in the Select an Assessment field

 - Once you switch assessments, you will be able to fill in the housing move-in date field as required